 Ad targeting

 Targeting is used to set precise parameters so that users can see ads that are more relevant to them.
-Here's an example of using targeting:
+Below is an example aligned with the current Yandex Mobile Ads SDK API.

 let adRequest = new AdRequest({